23 of the Best Types of Orchids to Grow as Houseplants

 Here’s a quick snapshot of the temperature needs for these different categories:

-• Warm growers prefer daytime temperatures of 70-90°F, and 60-75°F at night.
+• Warm growers prefer daytime temperatures of 70 to 90°F, and 60 to 75°F at night.

-• Cool growers thrive in daytime temperatures of 60-75°F, and a nighttime range of 50-65°F.
+• Cool growers thrive in daytime temperatures of 60 to 75°F, and a nighttime range of 50 to 65°F.

-And one more note before we get started – if botanical names for species are something you are no stranger to, but orchids are a topic you are just starting to explore, you’ll notice that the way species are abbreviated is a bit different for orchids, as well as the way hybrids are described.
+And one more note before we get started: if botanical names for species are something you are no stranger to, but orchids are a topic you are just starting to explore, you’ll notice that the way species are abbreviated is a bit different for orchids, as well as the way hybrids are described.

 To avoid confusion, common genus abbreviations here may include two or more letters rather than one.